abe-winter/automigrate/README.md

 );
 ```

 And when you add a field to the create table statement, automig figures out the 'alter table'.
-No writing *or* checking in migrations.

 ## Usage